 Full gallery of images, press release and link available after the jump.

-Images courtesy of Freedman Fitzpatrick, Paris
+Images and video courtesy of Freedman Fitzpatrick, Paris

 For her first solo exhibition in Paris, Day by Day, Night by Day, Weinberger has transformed the gallery space into a perpetual opening.
 Collapsing the traditional dynamic of the gallery space as a place of celebration on opening night and then a place of refined quiet visitation every other day thereafter.
 Visitors are invited to come in, post up at the bar, grab a beer, listen to the radio, and turn the gallery into a space for conversation.